f14-bertolotti/shacpp/rebuttal.md

 We executed some experiment up to 7 agents, but discarded the runs as the performance was too heavily impacted to perform the 3 runs with different seeds.
 Scaling the number of agents has two main effects:
-1. It becomes easier to discover action that lead to rewards, in this sense, the environment become less sparse.
+1) It becomes easier to discover action that lead to rewards, in this sense, the environment become less sparse.
-2. It becomes more difficult to coordinate between the agents.
+2) It becomes more difficult to coordinate between the agents to achieve the goal.
-For the dispersion environment 2. it seems to be the main factor limiting the performance.
+For the dispersion environment 2) it seems to be the main factor limiting the performance.
-For the transport environment 1. it seems to be the main factor pushing the agents to perform better.
+For the transport environment 1) it seems to be the main factor pushing the agents to perform better.

 > The paper mentions challenges in scenarios with partial observability, such as the Discovery task.
 Are there any planned modifications or extensions to SHAC++ to better handle these scenarios?